brikteknologier/seraph/README.md

 REST API.
 `query` performs a cypher query and map the columns and results together.

-If you're doing queries on very large sets of data, it may be wiser to use `rawQuery` and deal with neo4j's results directly.
+__Note__: if you're performing large queries it may be advantageous to use `queryRaw`, since `query` attempts to infer whole nodes and relationships that are returned (in order to transform them into a nicer format).

 __Arguments__